brangerbriz/machine-learning-docs/markdown/twitterbot-part-2-model-training-and-iteration.md

 We begin by creating our model and "compiling" it, whereby we define our optimization algorithm and loss function.
 A loss function is a measurement of error<span class="marginal-note" data-info="See [Performance Measures](performance-measures.html)."></span> between what our model outputs and what our labeled data says it should output.
 There are several common loss functions used in machine learning and [Keras supports most of them](https://keras.io/losses/).
 Categorical cross entropy (i.e. `categorical_crossentropy`) should be used exclusively for multi-class classification problems.
 It measures the divergence between the predicted probability distribution and the true probability distribution of the labeled data.<span class="marginal-note" data-info="Or rather, a sample drawn from the underlying data distribution."></span> You don't have to remember what it does so long as you remember to use it whenever you are trying to solve a classification problem with more than two classes.

-Once we've defined our loss function as a performance measure for a model, we can automagically optimize our model weights with respect to the this loss function in an attempt to minimize it.
+Once we've defined our loss function as a performance measure for a model, we can automagically optimize our model weights with respect to this loss function in an attempt to minimize it.
 This optimization method attempts to find a suitable set of model weights `W` such that the scalar loss value `L` produced by our loss `categorical_crossentropy` loss function decreases.

-There are several popular optimization algorithms used in deep learning today and most of them derive from stochastic gradient descent (SGD).
-RMSProp is commonly used to optimize RNNs, so we'll try that first, but feel free to experiment with the other optimization functions that Keras supports.
-You'll find some of them may arrive at lower losses while others converge to a "good enough" loss more quickly.

 <section class="media" data-fullwidth="false">
     <img src="images/noisy_quadratic_surf.png" alt="An example perameter space, mapping model weights on the X and Z axis to a loss value on the Y axis.
 An optimization algorithm searches this space for X and Y values that have low values for Y. source: https://www.mcs.anl.gov/~more/dfo/">
 </section>

+There are several popular optimization algorithms used in deep learning today and most of them derive from stochastic gradient descent (SGD).
+RMSProp is commonly used to optimize RNNs, so we'll try that first, but feel free to experiment with the other optimization functions that Keras supports.
+You'll find some of them may arrive at lower losses while others converge to a "good enough" loss more quickly.

 Once we've compiled our model using a loss and an optimizer, we define a few [Keras callbacks](https://keras.io/callbacks/).
-These callbacks are hooks that get called automatically Keras during model training.
+These callbacks are hooks that get called automatically by Keras during model training.
 Here we are using one to save our model weights to disk as a checkpoint after each epoch if `val_loss` improves, one to save our losses to Tensorboard logs for graphical analysis, one to automatically quit training if `val_loss` doesn't improve for more than 3 epochs, and finally, one "lambda" function where we specify custom code to run after each epoch has finished; which we are using here to reset the model's RNN states.

 Next we create our training and validation data generators using `utils.io_batch_generator()`, which we wrote in [Part 1](twitterbot-part-1-twitter-data-preparation.html).
 This code may look a little strange as it appears that we are creating our generators, passing them to `get_num_steps_per_epoch()`, and then recreating them.
 This is a hack of sorts, for the purpose of calculating how many calls to our `next(train_generator)` make up one epoch.
 Keras' `model.fit_generator()` expects this count as a parameter: `steps_per_epoch`.
 The lazy way<span class="marginal-note" data-info="Here's a challenge: Take a look at utils.io_batch_generator() and see if you can write another utility function that calculates the number of steps per epoch without loading the data."></span> to find this value is to just run the generator, which is exactly what we do in `get_num_steps_per_epoch()`.
 Once that's done, technically the generator is in it's second pass (epoch) through the data, so we re-create it before passing it to `model.fit_generator()`, resetting its state before training.

 There is one more unconventional step in the training script. `model.fit_generator()` expects the generators its fed to output `(X, y)` training pairs, but our batch loading generators output `(X, y, epoch)`.
-If we pass the unmodified output of `utils.io_batch_generator()` directly into keras' training function we'll get a weird, hard to debug, error<span class="marginal-note" data-info="Trust me on that 🙃, it was not fun to track down that bug."></span> deep inside of Keras.
-To fix this, we throw together a quick hack with `generator_wrapper()`, which takes a generator that yields `(X, y, epoch)` and manages it's iteration such that the `epoch` return value is thrown away each time its called, yielding `(X, y)` only.
+If we pass the unmodified output of `utils.io_batch_generator()` directly into keras' training function we'll get a weird, hard to debug, error deep inside of Keras.<span class="marginal-note" data-info="Trust me on that 🙃, it was not fun to track down that bug."></span> To fix this, we throw together a quick hack with `generator_wrapper()`, which takes a generator that yields `(X, y, epoch)` and manages its iteration such that the `epoch` return value is thrown away each time its called, yielding `(X, y)` only.

 Finally, we're ready to actually train our model!
 We'll do so by passing both our training and validation generators to `model.fit_generator()`.
 If you're new to ML, "fit" might sound like a strange word to use in place of "train."
 This is actually a quite common name for training<span class="marginal-note" data-info="I believe the name .fit() as a function call was popularized by the scikit-learn python framework."></span>, the idea being that during training you fit your model to your training data.